MicrosoftDocs/azure-docs/articles/data-factory/data-factory-azure-ml-batch-execution-activity.md

 	     }

 	If the csv file does not have the header row, you may see the following error: **Error in Activity: Error reading string.
 Unexpected token: StartObject.
 Path '', line 1, position 1**.
-3. Create the **output** Azure Data Factory **table**.
+3. Create the **output** Azure Data Factory **dataset**.
 This example uses partitioning to create a unique output path for each slice execution.
 Without this, the activity would overwrite the file.

 		{
 		  "name": "DecisionTreeResultBlob",